Balochistan Govt Approves Digital Policy - UrduPoint

 Balochistan Govt Approves Digital Policy

-The goals of the 2020-21 policy are to provide e-governance, public access to digital services, provision of cheap, standard and high-speed internet facility, said an official of Balochistan government on Tuesday.
+The goals of the 2020-21 policy are to provide e-governance, public access to digital services, provision of cheap, standard and high-speed internet facility, said an official of Balochistan government.

 The decision was taken for the promotion of Information Communication Technologies (ICT) companies in the province through digital capability, digital economy, software and IT parks, he said.